tum-pbs/pbdl-book/physgrad.md

 :class: tip

 Below, we'll proceed in the following steps:
-- We'll show how scaling problems of DP gradients affect NNs,
+- Show how scaling issues and multi-modality can negatively affect NNs.
-- and how multi-modal problems (cf. {doc}`intro-teaser`) deteriorate NN training
-- Finally we'll explain several alternatives to prevent these problems.
+- Explain two alternatives to prevent these problems.
-- What's missing in our GD/Adam&Co. runs so far is a proper _inversion_ of the Jacobian matrix.
+- Preview: What was missing in our training runs with GD or Adam so far is a proper _inversion_ of the Jacobian matrix.

 ```